XUranus/PolyU-25Fall-COMP5423-RAG/Questions.md

 ## QA 4:
 ### Q:
-Where was Barack Obama born?
+Who is Barack Obama?
-### A:
+### Q:
-What about his wife, where was she born?
+What about his wife?
+Where is she born?
+### Q:
+Barack Obama became president on January 20, 2009.

+## QA 4:
+### Q:
+The second place finisher of the 2011 Gran Premio Santander d'Italia drove for who when he won the 2009 FIA Formula One World Championship?